-Policy 65.1.57: Public Educational Plants
+Policy 5.1.5: Public Educational Plants

-Public educational plants and public ancillary plants shall be allowed as provided for in Policy 5.1614 of the Future Land Use Element.
+Public educational plants and public ancillary plants shall be allowed as provided for in Policy 5.16 of the Future Land Use Element.

-Policy 65.1.68: Rezonings and Growth Management Plan Consistency by Policy
+Policy 5.1.6: Zonings and Rezonings

-- A. All rezonings must be consistent with the Growth Management Plan.
-For properties that have zoning in place prior to a change in are zoned inconsistent with the Land Use Designation Description Section, where the prior zoning allows for a higher density or intensity than the new Land Use Designation are such properties may be deemed to be consistent with the Growth Management Plan by policy, and such properties the property may be rezoned as follows if the property's zoning at the time of adoption allows for a higher density or intensity than the new Land Use Designation.
-For such properties, the following provisions apply: - 1.
-For such commercially-zoned properties, zoning changes will be allowed provided the new zoning district is the same or a lower intensity commercially zoning district as the existing zoning district, and provided the overall intensity of commercial land use allowed by the existing zoning district is not exceeded in the new zoning district.
-A zoning change of such commercial-zoned properties to a residential zoning district is allowed as provided for in the Density Rating System of this Master Plan. - For such industrially-zoned properties, zoning changes will be allowed provided the new zoning district is the same or a lower intensity industrial or commercial zoning district as the existing zoning district, and provided the overall intensity of industrial land use allowed by the existing zoning district is not exceeded in the new zoning district. - 3.
-For such residentially-zoned properties, zoning changes will be allowed provided the authorized number of dwelling units in the new zoning district does not exceed that authorized by the existing zoning district, and provided the overall intensity of development allowed by the new zoning district does not exceed that allowed by the existing zoning district. - 4.
-Properties subject to the above limitations deemed consistent by policy with the IAMP may be combined and developed with other property, whether such other property deemed consistent by policy or deemed consistent with the Land Use Designation Section. has had a change in Land Use Designation.
-For residential and mixed-use developments only, the accumulated density between these properties may be distributed throughout the project, as provided for in the Density Rating System or the underlying subdistrict, as applicable. - Overall intensity of development shall be determined based upon a comparison of public facility impacts as allowed by the existing zoning district and the proposed zoning district. - 5.6.
-As consistent with the LDC Section 2.03.07, Overlay Zoning Districts. - 6.7.
-This Section does not apply to properties where changes to the Land Use Designation are initiated by the property owner via a Growth Management Plan amendment application. - B. Any property owner who believes that they have been adversely affected by this IAMP may utilize the procedures set forth in Chapter 9 (Vested Rights and Takings Determinations) of the LDC.
-All applications must be submitted within one year from the adopted effective-date of the IAMP or applicable IAMP amendment.
+- A. All zoning as shown on the Official Zoning Atlas as of [effective date of IAMP adoption ordinance] shall be deemed consistent with the Growth Management Plan. - B. All rezonings must be consistent with the Growth Management Plan.
+For properties that have zoning in place prior to a change in Land Use Designation, where the prior zoning allows for a higher density or intensity than the new Land Use Designation such properties may be rezoned as follows: - For such commercially-zoned properties, zoning changes will be allowed provided the new zoning district is the same or a lower intensity commercial zoning district as the existing zoning district, and provided the overall intensity of commercial land use allowed by the existing zoning district is not exceeded in the new zoning district.
+A zoning change of such commercially-zoned properties to a residential zoning district is allowed as provided for in the Density Rating System of this Master Plan. - 2.
+For such industrially-zoned properties, zoning changes will be allowed provided the new zoning district is the same or a lower intensity industrial or commercial zoning district as the existing zoning district, and provided the overall intensity of industrial land use allowed by the existing zoning district is not exceeded in the new zoning district.

+- 3. For such residentially-zoned properties, zoning changes will be allowed provided the authorized number of dwelling units in the new zoning district does not exceed that authorized by the existing zoning district, and provided the overall intensity of development allowed by the new zoning district does not exceed that allowed by the existing zoning district. - 4.
+Properties subject to the above limitations may be combined and developed with other property, whether such other property has had a change in Land Use Designation.
+For residential and mixed-use developments only, the accumulated density between these properties may be distributed throughout the project, as provided for in the Density Rating System or the underlying subdistrict, as applicable. - 5.
+Overall intensity of development shall be determined based upon a comparison of public facility impacts as allowed by the existing zoning district and the proposed zoning district. - 6.
+This Section does not apply to changes to the Land Use Designation initiated by the property owner. - C. It is not the intent of the amendment to the IAMP by Ordinance No. 2019-47 to burden or otherwise diminish any existing legal use of, or vested right to a specific use of, real property, and any and all existing legal uses of, or vested right to a specific use of, real property shall remain.
+Accordingly, any property owner who believes that they have been adversely affected by this IAMP may utilize the procedures set forth in Chapter 9 (Vested Rights and Takings Determinations) of the LDC.
+There shall be no time limitation to filing an application for a determination of claimed vested rights.
+Alternatively, if in the opinion of the Zoning Director there is no dispute as to the allowance of the claimed use of the real property, at the discretion of the County Manager the issue may be resolved by the issuance of a Zoning Verification Letter.
 This procedure shall be considered supplemental to any other claim or remedy that the property owner may have.
-Notice of the Adoption of this Plan and the one-year time frame within which any property owner who believes that they have been adversely affected by this IAMP may utilize the procedures set forth in Chapter 9 (Vested Rights and Takings Determinations) of the LDC shall be provided with a minimum 1/8-page notice in one or more newspapers of general circulation in the Immokalee area within 15 days of Adoption of this plan by the BCC.

-Policy 6.1.10: Non-Residential Development

-Non-residential development in the Immokalee Urban Area will be limited to no more than 8.45 million square feet through the 2040 Planning Horizon.
-Non-residential development includes commercial, retail, office, industrial, institutional and governmental buildings, but excludes hotels, motels, government subsidized, affordable or farmworker housing, and development within the Seminole Reservation.
-Collier County staff shall maintain records on the amount of non-residential development in Immokalee and shall review, and update as necessary, the non-residential development limit.
-(Specifying the non-residential acreage is no longer a DCA requirement and staff should not have to track it.)
+This provision shall not apply to any legal nonconforming use of a property.